Karall0k/python-api-challenge/README.md

 The Map showing the location of the hotel in my ideal weather location, is below:
 ![Hotels in locations with ideal weather](/WeatherPy/output_data/Hotels.png)

+Sources: Some of the code used in VacationPy was taken from the following source: https://github.com/RJBarker/python-api-challenge/tree/main.